sendgrid/docs/source/User_Guide/Settings/api_keys.md

 Once you delete a key, it can no longer be used to access SendGrid’s services.
 {% endwarning %}

 Click the action menu in the same row as the key you want to inactivate.
 Select **Delete**.
-This will delete the key permanently, making it inactive.
+This permanently delet delete the key permanently, making it inactive.
 Any subsequent API calls using this deleted API key will be rejected by SendGrid.